-(Flashcards in Appendix C) NGSS Articulation can be found on page 43
+(Flashcards in Appendix C)

 Overview: Using their previous knowledge of animal names, students will learn to name the animals that are featured in this book, their babies, and groups of these animals.
 This is a great way to build vocabulary.